phvu/cuda-smi/README.md

 There is no such thing on MacOS.

 This program tries to bring that ability to MacOS.
-However at the current version, it can only check the free memory and some basic info.
+The main functionality is to display memory usage of each GPU.

+Binary
+====

+Pre-built binary can be downloaded from [here](https://github.com/micahstubbs/cuda-smi/releases/tag/v1.0).

 Usage
 ====